Akihabara – is it the dream of every Figure Collector to be in the home and world of anime series?

 - Prices are generally cheaper than shops in the main street

-- Has some floors specialising in robots, kamen rider, retro games, Western toys etc
+- Have some floors specialising in robots, Kamen rider, retro games, Western toys etc

 - Rare, vintage items can be found if you look hard enough

 - 1st floor is a trading floor where you can sell your figurines